One of the most common questions I get about pricing is how do I price!?

-- How much you want to make per year
+- Amount of money you want to earn per year

 - How many weeks out of a year you want to work

-- How many jobs per month you’d like to shoot
+- Quantity of jobs per month you’d like to shoot

-Now hopefully, you had a think about this if you came from Part 1.
+Now hopefully, you had a think about this if you came from Part 1 and come up with a figure that is reasonable and achievable for a new freelance photographer.

 How Many Weeks Per Year Do You Want To Work?